 First, test a scrap of fabric to get your stitch length and technique correct.
-You don’t want to start on your finished project until you have had a practice.
+You don’t want to start on your finished project until you have had practice.

-Step 1: Roll the edge
+Step 1 – Roll the edge

 Put the fabric under your presser foot with the raw edge rolled over once by 1/8 inch (3mm).
 If your fabric curls this will be really easy.
 Just use your fingers to roll it over, there is no need to iron it.

 It doesn’t matter if the fabric is right or wrong side up as the zig-zag stitches will hide the edge.
 While saying this, I must admit that I prefer sewing right side up just so I can double-check that it all looks neat.

-Just go with the direction of the natural curl.
+Another tip is to just go with the direction of the natural curl.
 My fabric wanted to roll over on the right side so I placed it right side up.

-Put your zig-zag settings on a width of around 5.0 and length between 0.2-0.5.
+Put your zig-zag stitch settings on a width of around 5.0 and length between 0.2-0.5.
 Your machine may have an applique satin stitch that will work perfectly too.

 Stretch out the fabric as far as it will go holding it both in front and behind while maintaining the small folded edge.